 Five Animal forms.
 The Five Animal practices are more physical than most Huagong practices.
 They are also the most playful.
 In all cases they are energising and strengthening.
 The animal forms imitate the movements of deer, tiger, bird, bear and monkey in a stylised way and the practice steers a course between form and spontaneity.
 Like all Huagong, the essence of the practice is to connect, in this case to the spirit/energy of the animal.

 Five Organ Qigong.
-I will be teaching a set of movements for the Yin organs (Kidney, Liver, Heart, Spleen, Lung).
-Once we have learned this set, we will focus more closely on each organ in turn, learning other complementary exercises, hand gestures and meditations.
+This is a set of movements for the Yin organs (Kidney, Liver, Heart, Spleen, Lung).
+Once we have learned this set, we focus more closely on each organ in turn, learning other complementary exercises, hand gestures and meditations.